Remembering the Old Ways. Rekindling the Sacred Connection

 Our Media Platform: In The Old Way Media

-In The Old Way Media is the Institute's storytelling arm, the hearth where all our offerings, podcasts, writings, and reflections gather.
+In The Old Way Media, the Institute's storytelling arm, is the hearth where all our offerings, including our podcast, writings, and reflections, come together.
 Through digital storytelling, we present the old ways in a form accessible to the modern world.

 Our Blogs